metrixorg/MetrixSDK-AndroidSample/README.en.md

 <h3 id=isScreenFlowsAutoFill>Find out the value of screenFlow</h3>

-Using this function, you can see that what the `screenFlow` value in the Metrix is:<br>
+Using this function, you can read the `screenFlow` value in Metrix:<br>
 <div dir=ltr>

     Metrix.getInstance().isScreenFlowsAutoFill();